On the Jobsite

 Above Left: A CDG 3D Sketchup rendering of the backside deck concept.
 Above Right: Progress photo of the backside deck

 This was a fabulous, multifaceted project.
-Working closely with our clients, Red House Building and their subcontractors, Laura and the Inside Edit team, the experience has been truly rewarding.
+Working closely with our clients, Red House Building and their subcontractors, Laura Heintz and the Inside Edit team, the experience has been truly rewarding.
 What began as a renovation ultimately became a full rebuild, resulting in a home that nods to its origins while more fully engaging its surrounding environment.
 We look forward to sharing professional photos soon.

 Related Posts